Ratio of Debt-to-Income

-Your debt to income ratio is a tool lenders use to determine how much money is available for your monthly home loan payment after all your other monthly debt obligations have been met.
+The debt to income ratio is a formula lenders use to calculate how much money can be used for a monthly home loan payment after you have met your various other monthly debt payments.

 How to figure the qualifying ratio

-Most conventional mortgage loans need a qualifying ratio of 28/36.
+Most conventional mortgages need a qualifying ratio of 28/36.
 FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (including principal and interest, PMI, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, vehicle loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, auto/boat payments, child support, and the like.

 Examples: